icerpc/icerpc-docs/pages/icerpc/dispatch/incoming-request.md

 ## Request payload

 The payload of an incoming request is a stream of bytes that represents the argument(s) of an operation.
-As far as the IceRPC core is concerned, the number of bytes in this stream is unknown.
+As far as IceRPC is concerned, the number of bytes in this stream is unknown.

 ## Request features